Click on the names below to reveal more about our Judges.

 George Coelho - Quadia Venture

-George Coelho is Co-Founder of Quadia Ventures, an investment manager specialized in social and environmental finance.
-With close to USD 150 million invested in over 25 companies, projects and funds, Quadia is a leading and pioneering impact investor.
+George Coelho is Co-Founder of Astanor Ventures, an investment manager specialized in FoodTech venture finance.
 Previously he was Chairman of Octo Telematics, Ltd. Coelho also co-founded the European arm of Benchmark Capital, now known as Balderton Capital, a leading venture capital firm.
 Before Benchmark, he was a founder of Intel Capital, the strategic venture capital arm of Intel Corporation.

 Coelho has wide investment experience ranging from early-stage start-ups to public companies and has been involved in more than 100 investments worldwide.
 Sample transactions where he has been an early investor include: Broadcom and Citrix (US), PCCW (China), Trend Micro (Japan) and Betfair, LoveFilm, ZOPA and Wonga (UK).
 Coelho has successfully brought companies to flotation on stock exchanges throughout the world.
 Today these companies represent over $50 Billion in market capitalization.

 Coelho holds a B.S. from The American University and an MBA from The George Washington University.
-He has been a Trustee of The George Washington University (2008-2016) and remains on the Councils of the School of Business, The Corcoran School of the Arts & Design and the GW Sustainability Collaborative.
-He is on the Zurich Committee of Human Rights Watch and a lifetime Fellow of the RSA.
+He has been a Trustee of The George Washington University (2008-2016) and remains on the Council of the School of Business and The Corcoran School of the Arts & Design.
+He is on the Board of Human Rights Watch and The American Air Museum in Britain.
+He is also a lifetime Fellow of the RSA.
 In 2011 he was awarded the Polish State medal, Pro Memoria.

 Chris Grew - Orrick